OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reading.rst

     seventh_slsqp_iteration_case = cr.driver_cases.get_case('rank0:SLSQP|6')
     print('Value of pz.z after 7th iteration of SLSQP =', seventh_slsqp_iteration_case.desvars['pz.z'])

 If a user would like to access the user-defined metadata on a given system or the scaling factors, the CaseReader also has a `system_metadata` dictionary.
-Note that the case recorder does need to be explicitly added to a system in order for its metadata to be recorded.
+The case recorder does need to be explicitly added to a system in order for its metadata to be recorded.
+System metadata stored in `system_metadata` is accessed by system name where each system has two keys: `component_metadata` for accessing the user-defined metadata and `scaling_factors`.
 Accessing this data for `pz` would look like:

 .. code-block:: console

+    pz.metadata.declare('test data', True)
+    ...
     pz_metadata = cr.system_metadata['pz']['component_metadata']
+    test_data_value = pz_metadata['test data']

     pz_scaling = cr.system_metadata['pz']['scaling_factors']

 Finally, if a user would like to access variable metadata there is a `output2meta` dictionary and a `input2meta` dictionary on the CaseReader.
 For example, if the user wanted the units of the `pz.z` variable they would use: